Turkish president says does not welcome spy chief's election bid

 “I have no authority to interfere in that (decision).
 I don’t have the right,” the president said.

-But Erdogan has made little secret of his determination to keep a firm grip on politics and the ruling AK Party since he ascended to the presidency from the office of prime minister last year.
+But Erdogan has made little secret of his determination to keep a firm grip on politics and the ruling AK Party since he ascended from the office of prime minister last year.

 Any split between Erdogan and Davutoglu would concern investors, said Friedman, “because if they have a falling out, then all bets are off for Turkey’s political stability.”

-The opposition has regularly criticized Erdogan for continuing to involve himself in daily politics.
+The opposition has regularly criticised Erdogan for continuing to involve himself in daily politics.

-Fidan’s resignation was one of several among senior officials planning to run for the AKP in the June election, including finance ministry undersecrectary Naci Agbal, viewed as a ministerial candidate.

-Fidan, who has so far made no comment on his resignation, had been tipped by many as a potential foreign minister.
+Fidan, who has so far made no comment, had been tipped by many as a potential foreign minister.

-Since taking over at MIT in 2010, Fidan has been central to tackling a hacking scandal in which secretly taped conversations suggesting wrongdoing by top officials were leaked online.
+Since taking over at the MIT intelligence agency in 2010, he has been central to tackling a hacking scandal in which secretly recorded conversations suggesting wrongdoing by top officials were leaked online.

-Erdogan dismissed the scandal as an attempt to unseat him by supporters of his former ally turned rival, U.S.-based Muslim cleric Fethullah Gulen.
+Erdogan has dismissed the scandal as an attempt to unseat him by supporters of his former ally turned arch rival, the U.S. based Muslim cleric, Fethullah Gulen.

-Additional reporting by Orhan Coskun; Writing by Jonny Hogg; Editing by Andrew Heavens and Robin Pomeroy
+Fidan’s departure comes at a difficult time regionally for Turkey, with mounting security threats posed by instability along its Iraq and Syria borders.
+(Reporting by Tulay Karadeniz; Writing by Jonny Hogg; Editing by Daren Butler and Andrew Heavens)